Andriy Storchous: LNZ Cherkasy

 In 2021 he moved to LNZ Cherkasy in the Ukrainian First League, where he helped the club earn promotion to the Ukrainian Premier League.
 In January 2023, he was released by the club.

 Druzhba Myrivka

 In 2023 he moved to Druzhba Myrivka in the Ukrainian Second League, where he helped the club win the league.

 Nyva Buzova

 In June 2024 he left LNZ Cherkasy and moved to Nyva Buzova.

 Kudrivka

 Following the merger between Nyva Buzova and Kudrivka, he moved to Kudrivka just admitted in Ukrainian First League.
 He helped the club to get the promotion to Ukrainian Premier League for the first time of the history of the club.
+On 14 May 2026, he scored two goals against Rukh Lviv at the Avanhard Stadium in Rivne.
+On 23 May 2026, he scored two goals against FC Dynamo Kyiv at the Valeriy Lobanovskyi Stadium in Kyiv, becoming the second top scorer of the season with 12 goals.
+Following his performance, he was included in the Best XI of Round 30 of the 2025–26 Ukrainian Premier League.

+Oleksandriya

+On 25 June 2026, he moved to Oleksandriya in the Ukrainian First League.